Top of Mind Selected for HousingWire’s 2021 Tech100 List of Most Innovative Companies in Mortgage TechnologyMar 03, 2021

 The average human doesn’t like stress and would do anything to avoid it.
 Having a CRM that would confuse your borrowers – who are already probably anxious about the loan they are seeking – would be counterproductive.
 One of the primary purposes of mortgage marketing CRM is to reduce stress.
 So, what good is a CRM that confuses and stresses out your customers?

 Another thing you should consider is the time it takes to fully process one loan payment.
 If your system operates smoothly, you will close loans at a much faster rate.
-With a good CRM giving good and easy to follow prompts, your clients can quickly fill the forms and upload their documents.
+With a good CRM giving good and easy-to-follow prompts, your clients can quickly fill out forms and upload documents.
 Also, if it takes too long for a potential customer to understand your prompts and do the paperwork, they may decide to opt-out of using your services.

 The best mortgage CRMs expedite loan processes by providing a user-friendly interface.
 For this to be effective, however, there has to be a synergy between your LOS system and CRM.
-The mortgage CRM of your choice should afford your borrowers the ability to e-sign easily, without stress, and without complications.
+The mortgage CRM of your choice should afford your borrowers the ability to e-sign easily, without stress and complications.

-Well, the easy answer to why user experience should be a critical consideration when assessing the value of a mortgage CRM is that; user experience keeps you in business.
-In fact, you would be in business only a little longer than when you stop producing positive user experience.
+The answer is yes.
+User experience keeps you in business.
+In fact, you would be in business only a little longer than when you stop producing a positive user experience.

-The best CRM is able to automate a lot of its communication to maintain a good relationship with your customers and partners.
-Simply put, a good mortgage CRM is a more reliable follow up option because the possibility of forgetting to follow up is completely out of the question.
-The CRM would automate many of the emails that would be sent to the borrower or your realtors.
+The best mortgage CRM is able to automate a lot of its communication to maintain a good relationship with your customers and partners.
+Simply put, a good mortgage CRM is a more reliable follow-up option because the possibility of forgetting to follow up is completely out of the question.
+The CRM automates many emails that would be sent to the borrower or your realtors.

-With a CRM, you can celebrate with your partners and customers on account of their birthdays, anniversaries, or any other special event.
-These emails can be customized for a more personal touch – and for an important customer – or it can be generic with only the name of the recipient being the difference.
+With CRM, you can celebrate with your partners and customers on their birthdays, anniversaries or other special events.
+These emails can be customized for a more personal touch – and for an important customer – or it can be generic, with only the name of the recipient being the difference.

 Without communication, there is no relationship.
-Whether in the area of lead generation, prospecting, or pipeline building, mortgage professionals need to be in touch with their real estate agents and customers.
-Just by being in touch, you significantly increase your chances of being used again.
-Most loanees would prefer to work with a professional they had used in the past but end up losing touch due to poor follow up.
+Whether in the area of lead generation, prospecting or pipeline building, mortgage professionals need to be in touch with their real estate agents and customers.
+Just by being in touch, you significantly increase your chances of earning clients for life.
+Most borrowers would prefer to work with a professional they had used in the past but end up losing touch due to poor follow-up.